RunestoneInteractive/thinkcspy/_sources/StringsContinued/TraversalandtheforLoopByIndex.rst

 Traversal and the ``for`` Loop: By Index
 ----------------------------------------

 It is also possible to use the ``range`` function to systematically generate the indices of the characters.
 The ``for`` loop can then be used to iterate over these positions.
 These positions can be used together with the indexing operator to access the individual characters in the string.

 Consider the following codelens example.

 .. codelens:: ch08_7
+    :python: py3

     fruit = "apple"
     for idx in range(5):
         currentChar = fruit[idx]
         print(currentChar)

 The index positions in "apple" are 0,1,2,3 and 4.
 This is exactly the same sequence of integers returned by ``range(5)``.
 The first time through the for loop, ``idx`` will be 0 and the "a" will be printed.
 Then, ``idx`` will be reassigned to 1 and "p" will be displayed.
 This will repeat for all the range values up to but not including 5.
 Since "e" has index 4, this will be exactly right to show all of the characters.

 In order to make the iteration more general, we can use the ``len`` function to provide the bound for ``range``.
 This is a very common pattern for traversing any sequence by position.
 Make sure you understand why the range function behaves